warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

           Density:** 139 PPi **\\| Refresh Rate:** 144 Hz **\\| Response Time:**
           1 Ms **\\| Adaptive Sync:** Freesync **\\| Panel Type:** IPs"
     cons:
-      - con: It Is Not Suitable for Nvidia GPUs due to a Lack of G-Sync.
+      - con: It Is not suitable for nvidia GPUs due to a lack of G-Sync.
     image: /uploads/gigabyte-aorus-fi32u.webp
     award: "Best for Image Quality "
   - summary_award: Best for Viewing Angle